 Critical thinking.
 You cannot edit with the TV on.
 Editors must continually contest the text they’re working on, shifting constantly between the author’s and the reader’s perspective.
 What is the author saying?
 What is the reader hearing?
 Is there a better way to bring the two together?

 Verve.
 Editors are professional outsiders.
 We know that nobody really likes to be corrected, although most people are willing to listen if you show them that you can help them do their jobs better.
 Editors have to find ways to practice their craft gently, persuasively, interactively, and transparently.
-When you love what you do, it shows.
+When you love what you do, it shows … and wins people over.

 Flair.
 There’s always a way to say something better.
 Usually that means boiling it down, finding opportunities to replace listless words and phrases with bold ones, and engaging the reader.